ErToBar2/ORBIT/README.md

 - Now it should run as well from Anaconda.

 Note that the QTWebengine can be problematic.
 For a windows machine, the yml should work fine.
 Pip can be problematic.

+### Usage instructions & known bugs:
+- Run the ORBTv.98c.py file
+- ** python ORBTv.98c.py**

+# Project Setup Tab
+- First selection of a template cross section might crash the program.
+- Since the cross section image is now in the import directory for that bridge name, it should work now.
+- You can not switch coordinate systems in one instance: If you chose a coordintae system and confirmed the project, you can not go back and load other data in a different coordinate system.
+Best is to resstart the app.
+- **Cross-section**: You can use any cross section image to extrude it over the bridge trajectory.
+Simply use e.g. a technical drawing and fill the cross section you want to extract with a blue fill. also, mark one (ideally longest) known distance as a green line.
+Specify that disntance in **input_scale_meters**.
+Make sure nothing else in the image has these colors.

+# Bridge Gemeometry Tab
+- In Anaconda prompt 3, the satellite map on tab 2 might not show just yet.
+- In that case, run the .py file in Visual Studio.
+Afterwards, it also works in Anaconda prompt.
+- **Trajectory**: mark the center line of the bridge, typically mark from abutment to abutment.
+This is the basis for all flight route calculations.
+If no height information was imported in the load bridge dialog, it will use the **trajectory_heights** (Tab1).
+- **Pillars**: mark the approx pillar positions (2 points for each pillar) - they devide the bridge into sections for the underdeck inspection flights.
+Abutments at the start and end of the trajectory dont need to be marked.
+- **Safety Zones**: use the + button to finalize a safety zone before building the model

+# Flightroute Generation
+#### Overview Flights
+- **order**: specify which "standard flight routes" are connected in which order.
+The first number is the side (1 = right, 2=left) and use the offsets from the trajectory as specified in **"standard_flight_routes"** and the corresponding flight speed of **"flight_speed_map"**.
+Use "r" to reverse a flight, e.g. "101", "r101" is going to go down the trajectory and coming back up to the starting point.
+- **transition_mode**: Its recommended to use =2 so the transition from the right to the left side happens on the side where the pilot is standing (start of bridge trajectory on the right) Other options are 0 = separate right and left side and 1=pass middle which can be used to pass underneath the bridge.   transition_mode uses the transition_vertical_offset and transition_horizontal_offsets.

+#### Underdeck Flights
+- **num_points**: base points per section of the bridge.
+E.g. if you declare only one pillar (code assums abutments at start and end of trajectory) the bridge will be devided into two sections.
+For num_points = [3, 7, 3] the first section will have 3 base points and the second 7 base points.
+Add more points if you add more sections (pillars).
+The base points are corresponding to the number of passes under the bridge.
+- **horizontal_offsets_underdeck**: Horizontal distance from bridge (trajectory + bridge width/2).
+Corresponds to **num_points**, uses previous distance if not matching number of sections.
+- **height_offsets_underdeck**: corresponds to **num_points**.
+Vertical offset from the trajectory.
+Mind the thickness of the superstructure.
+Uses previous value if not matching number of sections.
+- **general_height_offset**: additional safety offset
+- **thresholds_zones**: safety offset from the pillar positions to avoid e.g. vegetatin around the pillars.
+- **custom_zone_angles**: will be updated automatically (if empty) according to the angle between trajectory and pillars (in degrees).
+-  **connection_height**: vertical flight segments at start and end of each section.
+This should correspond to the height used in the overview flight to guarantee image overlap between flight routes for better photogrammetric alingment.
+These flight segements use the flight speed as specifiend in **flight_speed_map** under **connection**
+-  **num_passes**: defines how often the drone crosses though per base point. =2 is recommended so the UAS comes back and continues on the pilots side of the bridge with the next base point pair.

+#### Export Modus
+- heightMode: EGM96 is recommended, because then the UAS will update its height when recapturing RTK signal.
+Needs **heightStartingPoint_Ellipsoid** otherwise defaults to **relativeToStartPoint**
+- **heightStartingPoint_Ellipsoid**: Can be read from the UAS controller in RTK settings or from EXIF data in image taken from the UAS sitting on the ground.
+- **heightStartingPoint_Reference**: If a geolocated point cloud is available for better flight planning.
+Typically, 3D flight routes are specified using 3D coordinates and loaded during Project Setup Tab from txt file.
+In that case, the bridge trajectory is not refering to the height above ground, e.g. in Abose sea level.
+Therefore, the altitude of the starting point in that system must be entered (will be substracted from the waypoints).

+#### Additional Features